aanderse/LdapRecord.com/source/docs/models.md

 You may override this method to allow your models Distinguished Name's to be dynamically generated rather than creating them yourself manually.
-For example, here is how we would set the Relative Distinguished Name (RDN) for an ActiveDirectory `OrganizationalUnit` model:
+For example, here is how we would set the Relative Distinguished Name (RDN) for an Active Directory `OrganizationalUnit` model:

 ```php
 public function getCreatableRdn()